department-of-veterans-affairs/caseflow/README.md

 *NOTE* If when running `gem install bundler` above you get a permissions error, this means you have not propertly configured your rbenv.
 Do not proceed by running `sudo gem install bundler`.

-You need to have Redis, Postgres, and Chromedriver running to run Caseflow.
-(Chromedriver is for the Capybara tests.)
+You need to have Chromedriver running to run the Capybara tests.
 Let `brew` tell you how to do that:

-    brew info redis

-    brew info postgresql

     brew info chromedriver